dandcvs/KGAutoPlay/README.md

 Currently now this script will automatically do the following:

-1.Purchase:(Bonfire(with priority for bld that accelerate progress), Space, Void).
+1. Purchase:(Bonfire(with priority for bld that accelerate progress), Space, Void).

-2.Craft resources.
+1. Craft resources.

-3.Hunt.

-4.Trade.
+1. Hunt.

+1. Trade.

-5.Feed elders.
+1. Feed elders.

-6.Religion management:(Praise, research upgrades, transcend, faith reset)
+1. Religion management:(Praise, research upgrades, transcend, faith reset)

-7.Ziggurats management:(Research upgrades, sacrifice unicorns and alicorns, refine time cristals)
+1. Ziggurats management:(Research upgrades, sacrifice unicorns and alicorns, refine time cristals)

-8.Chronoforge management:(Combust time crystals)
+1. Chronoforge management:(Combust time crystals)

-9.Research Science
+1. Research Science

-10.Workshop Upgrades
+1. Workshop Upgrades

-11.Festival
+1. Festival

-12.Energy Control
+1. Energy Control

-13.Allocating kittens to jobs
+1. Allocating kittens to jobs

-14.Adapt Challenges(Iron Will, Atheism)
+1. Adapt Challenges(Iron Will, Atheism)

+##
+If you have any suggestions for optimization or adding new features please create a new issue.
+But also do not forget that the script is positioned as a fully automated.